learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 After learning about collections (`Array`, `Object`), it's very common to need to be able to do some activity for each element in the collection.
 For each evil wizard, disarm them!
 For each wedding guest, invite them.
-Yet this is our only tool:
+Yet the `for` loop is our only tool:

 ```js
 for (let i = 0; i < array.length; i++) {